 The idea of interactive notebooks is not new.
 I have found evidence of it in 19th century teaching materials.

 Oh, in case you’re wondering, those three notebooks are still on my shelf.
 They are the history behind my Grammar Applications with the how-to anchor lessons and Grammar Graphics, the visuals to build interactive grammar notebooks.
+They are the first seeds to my Alice Nine Academy lessons for blended instruction.

 a transparency in my old grammar notebook